thejeffchen/google-rank-checker/README.md

 # Google Rank Checker

-This python script will use your computer to check the real time Google search rankings for keywords.
-At a high level it does this by opening up an automated browser (Selenium), google searching the keyword, scraping the HTML, separating the HTML so you get a spreadsheet of all the URLs ranking for a keyword.
+This python script will use your computer to check the real time Google search rankings for the first page of search results for a small amount of keywords (I have tested around a few thousand keywords at once with no problems).

-Note: this is relatively slow since we want to be good citizens of Google.
-Right now it goes at ~6 terms every minute.

-Note: I wrote most of the script in a few hours so it isn't perfect, but all feedback is welcome!
+I wrote this because I work in SEO and need real time rankings and couldn't find any open source projects that worked or had a lot of features I didn't want.

 ## Getting Started